Heritage (1935 film): Production

 Heritage was originally conceived in 1933, while Charles Chauvel was organising publicity for his previous film, In the Wake of the Bounty.
 The Australian government, in a bid to encourage the local film industry, announced the Commonwealth Prize, an award of £2,500 to the best Australian-made film.
 Chauvel declared his intentions to enter the competition, and conceived a large-scale historical drama, spanning 150 years of Australian history, to maximise his likelihood of winning.

 The film was announced in July 1933.
 It was dubbed an Australian version of Cavalcade and was supported by Herb McIntyre of Universal.
 It would cover Australian history form the arrival of Captain Cook to the Great Depression.
 Chauvel announced plans to hold a Miss NSW competition to promote the movie.

 By February 1934 the film was called Heritage and registered a script the following month.

 Chauvel was able to secure a budget of £24,000 from his company Expeditionary Films.
 Extensive research was undertaken to ensure that props, costumes, hairstyles and music were accurate to their historical settings.

 Casting

 Peggy Maguire was the 16-year-old convent-educated daughter of Brisbane hoteliers Mary Jane and Michael Maguire.
 Chauvel discovered her and signed her to a £100 a week contract, launching her career.
 Publicity pushed her as "Australia's Janet Gaynor".
+Margot Rhys was a model.

 Male lead Franklyn Bennett was from Sydney amateur theatre.
 He changed his name from Bruce Bennett Smith.